benja-matic/Balance_Circuits/README.md

 ## Non-Local Circuits
 Non-local circuits include two E/I pools that are coupled.
+Simplest*.jl contain networks with explicit long-range connections from one excitatory pool to the opposing inhibitory pool.

 Euler_W.jl contains all the machinery to actually simulate a network.
 Run_Euler_W.jl is for the user.
 Use this to play with parameters, etc.